Skip to content

 You can view event data associated with namespace, source, kind, and name.

-For more details, refer to Explorer Configuration.
+For more details, see Explorer Configuration.

 Feedback